NikolayKuraga/hse-hotel/README.md

           execute next command as postgres (linux user)
           ```````                 ````````
 postgres is an administrator in psql, some kind of root
-It is absolutely normal to login as postgres (psql role) through postgres (linux user) with sudno --
+It is absolutely normal to login as postgres (psql role) through postgres (linux user) with sudo --
   it is save
 It is absolutely normal that postgres (both: psql role and linux user) doesn't have a password --
   there are reasons for that